-This vegan Biscoff cheesecake is completely, no-bake, creamy and so delicious.
-If you're a big fan of Lotus Biscoff products, this treat is perfect for you as all three layers contain them.
+This easy and unbelievably delicious vegan Biscoff cheesecake is completely, no-bake.
+If you're a big fan of Lotus Biscoff products, this dessert is a perfect option for you as all three layers contain Biscoff flavors, from the crust, to the filling, to the topping.

 Jump to: